miversen33/netman.nvim/README.md

         -- Passing this as true will enable significant more log output.
-        -- Note: Logs are output by default to `$HOME/.cache/nvim/netman/logs.txt` -- though this is likely to change to a better (more fitting) location. providers = {
+        -- Note: Logs are output by default to `$HOME/.cache/nvim/netman/logs.txt` -- though this is likely to change to a better (more fitting) location. compress = false,
+        -- Setting "compress" to true will prompt the underlying provider to also -- compress traffic as it pulls it across the network.
+By defualt -- this is turned off to better compensate for speed lost due -- to compressing files, however it can be enabled if you are -- experiencing long delays in getting files across the network (usually -- related to slow/underpowered networks)
+    providers = {
         "netman.providers.ssh"
         -- List of providers to utilize for remote filesystem interfacing